 This cute carnivorous plant, the Cape sundew, is native to South Africa.
 Its thin leaves are covered with “tentacles” that secrete a sticky liquid that traps insects.
 The plants flower several times a year in spring through fall, with tall stalks of pretty pink flowers.
 They are bog plants, so do best planted in sphagnum moss with the pot sitting in a tray of water.
 We grow ours in full sun.
-Sundews are great for insect control.
-Our big plant has produced many seedlings, that are now well on their way to maturity.
+Sundews are great for insect control, especially fungus gnats.
+Our mature plants have produced many seedlings, that are now well on their way to maturity and will probably bloom this year.
 These are great additions to an orchid collection.